kyrran/AerialRobotics_Display/README.md

 ### Simulation Testing

 The performance in both simulation and experiment is consistent, demonstrating the same subtle control techniques and trajectory shape.
+The only dispencrancy here is the SAC agent that didn't acheive wrapping in simulation due to the slow velocity, but achieved 100% in the experiments.
+This's reaonsable because the simulation embeds with the worse case that the whole system is extra light weight, which is in total

 | **Agent**            | **SACfD - 2 Demos**                                                         | **SACfD - 5 Demos**                                                         | **SACfD - 6 Demos**                                                         | **SAC - 0 Demos**                                                         |
 |----------------------|----------------------------------------------------------------------------|----------------------------------------------------------------------------|----------------------------------------------------------------------------|----------------------------------------------------------------------------|